Japan's Suga faces challengers in ruling party leadership race | Politics

 Japan's Suga faces challengers in ruling party leadership race

+"My sense is, most people in markets expect Suga to win unless he decides to quit by himself."
+The LDP-led coalition is not expected to lose its majority in the powerful lower house, but forecasts suggest that Suga's party could lose the majority that it holds on its own, an outcome that would weaken whoever is leading the LDP.
 Suga, 72, took office last September with support of about 70% but his ratings have sunk below 30% as Japan battles its worst wave of COVID-19 infections and many of his LDP lawmakers fear for their seats.
-LDP Secretary-General Toshihiro Nikai, who was key to Suga's victory last year, said on Wednesday he still backs the prime minister.

 - Country: